-- to review and monitor the internal control systems and risk management systems (including review of non-financial risks) on which the Company is reliant; - to consider annually whether there is a need for the Company to have its own internal audit function; - to monitor the integrity of the half-yearly and annual financial statements of the Company by reviewing, and challenging where necessary, the actions and judgements of the Manager; - to review, and report to the Board on, the significant financial reporting issues and judgements made in connection with the preparation of the Company's financial statements, interim reports, announcements and related formal statements; - to review the content of the Annual Report and Financial Statements and advise the Board on whether, taken as a whole, it is fair, balanced and understandable and provides
+- to review and monitor the internal control systems and risk management systems (including review of non-financial risks) on which the Company is reliant; - to consider annually whether there is a need for the Company to have its own internal audit function; - to monitor the integrity of the half-yearly and annual financial statements of the Company by reviewing, and challenging where necessary, the actions and judgements of the Manager; - to review, and report to the Board on, the significant financial reporting issues and judgements made in connection with the preparation of the Company's financial statements, interim reports, announcements and related formal statements; - to review the content of the Annual Report and Financial Statements and advise the Board on whether, taken as a whole, it is fair, balanced and understandable and provides the information necessary for shareholders to assess the Company's performance, business model and strategy;

-- the information necessary for shareholders to assess the Company's performance, business model and strategy; - to meet with the auditor to review their proposed audit programme of work and the findings of the auditor.
-The Committee shall also use this as an opportunity to assess the effectiveness of the audit process; - to develop and implement policy on the engagement of the Auditor to supply non-audit services.
-Non-audit fees of £20,000 were paid to the independent auditor during the year ended 31 July 2017 (2016 - £17,000), split between the interim review (£7,000), tax compliance work undertaken in the year ended 31 July 2016 but billed during 2017 (£11,000) - with effect from 31 July 2016 no tax compliance work has been undertaken by EY for the Company, and the preparation of annual corporation tax returns in the iXBRL format prescribed by HMRC (£2,000).
-All figures are quoted inclusive of applicable VAT.
+- to meet with the auditor to review their proposed audit programme of work and the findings of the auditor.
+The Committee shall also use this as an opportunity to assess the effectiveness of the audit process; - · to develop and implement policy on the engagement of the Auditor to supply non-audit services.
+Non-audit fees of £7,000 were paid to the independent auditor during the year ended 31 July 2019 (2018 - £24,000), relating to the interim review of the Half Yearly Report.
+All figures are quoted exclusive of applicable VAT.
 Since 2016 the extent of non audit services that can be provided by EY has become very limited.
 The Committee has approved the on-going supply by EY of services in connection with the electronic filing of annual corporation tax returns and the Audit Committee will review the provision of future non-audit fees in the light of the potential for such services to impair the Auditor's independence and on the basis that all non-audit services require the pre-approval of the Audit Committee.
-For the current year tax compliance and advisory services have been supplied to the Company by Deloitte; - to review a statement from the Manager detailing the arrangements in place within Aberdeen whereby Aberdeen staff may, in confidence, escalate concerns about possible improprieties in matters of financial reporting or other matters ("whistleblowing"); - to make recommendations in relation to the appointment of the auditor and to approve the remuneration and terms of engagement of the auditor; - to monitor and review annually the auditor's independence, objectivity, effectiveness, resources and qualification; and - to investigate, when an auditor resigns, the reasons giving rise to such resignation and consider whether any action is required.
+For the current year tax compliance and advisory services have been supplied to the Company by Deloitte; - to review a statement from the Manager detailing the arrangements in place within the Manager whereby the Manager's staff may, in confidence, escalate concerns about possible improprieties in matters of financial reporting or other matters ("whistleblowing"); - to make recommendations in relation to the appointment of the auditor and to approve the remuneration and terms of engagement of the auditor; - to monitor and review annually the auditor's independence, objectivity, effectiveness, resources and qualification; and - to investigate, when an auditor resigns, the reasons giving rise to such resignation and consider whether any action is required.